terraform-tencentcloud-modules/terraform-tencentcloud-cdn/README.md

 ## terraform-tencentcloud-cdn

-A terraform module used to create CDN and CDN domain.
+A terraform module used to create CDN domain.

 The following resources are included.